duke-libraries/rdr/README.md

 14. The application should now be running at [localhost:3000](http://localhost:3000).
 You can try to do some things like creating a new user account and depositing an object

+    *Note that if you would like to give your user account admin rights, you'll need to edit the config/role_map.yml file.
+Create a new role type under the development section at the top named 'admin:' and add the user account you created under it as '- email@address.com'*

 ### Shut down the application